 where $\mathcal{L}$ is the valid set of graph Laplacians and is given by

-${\bf H} = {\bf I} - {\bf 1}{\bf 1}^{\transp}$, $R(\Delta {\bf L}_{t} \circ {\bf H})$ is a regularization term that characterizes the temporal change in graph edges, that is, the off-diagonal elements of the temporal graph variation $\Delta {\bf L}_{t}$.
-The first term in \eqref{eq:tgl_lform} corresponds to the smoothness term in the static case \eqref{eq:dongf}, and quantifies the smoothness of the signals on time-varying graphs.
+in which ${\bf H} = {\bf 1}{\bf 1}^{\transp} - {\bf I}$.
+In \eqref{eq:tgl_lform}, $R(\Delta {\bf L}_{t} \circ {\bf H})$ is a regularization term that characterizes the temporal change in graph edges, that is, the off-diagonal elements of the temporal graph variation $\Delta {\bf L}_{t}$.
+The first term in \eqref{eq:tgl_lform} corresponds to the smoothness term in the static case \eqref{eq:dongf} and quantifies the smoothness of the signals on TV graphs.
 The function in the second term $f({\bf L}_{t})$ is a regularization to avoid obtaining trivial solutions.
-This function, of which examples will be given later, depends on assumptions made about the graph model.
+This function, examples of which will be given later, depends on the assumptions made about the graph model.
 The parameter $\eta$ controls the regularization strength.